vpsfreecz/vpsadminos/osctl-template/man/man8/osctl-template.8.md

 within build containers managed by `osctl-template`.

 `bin/test` is used to test built templates.
 It is run on the vpsAdminOS host and can use `osctl` to test containers managed by `osctl-template`.
+Since the tests may require additional programs, `bin/test` is invoked by a `nix-shell` operating on `./shell-test.nix`.
+You can configure your dependencies in this Nix file.

 All executables have to implement argument-based commands described below.